gvwilson/sensibleadventures/bookster/bookster.md

 it, and tossed it back into the bow.
 The *Presumption* drifted away slowly until the wind bellied her sails.
 "Go and see her," Razi urged one last time as Thomas put his weight to the rudder.
-The magician didn't even glance at him as the boat turned and flew away into the night.
+The magician didn't even glance at him as he turned the boat and flew away.

 Gaeston watched it go with calculating eyes.
 "We can't let him have the stone.
 You know that, don't you?"